Orchard 2 Office

 The Masonic Village Farm Market has introduced this program to help you and your families eat healthier.
 Experience has taught us that our families eat less junk food if healthy produce is readily available.
 Orchard 2 Office will make it quick and convenient for you to stock your refrigerator with wholesome local produce every week.

-This is what we have planned for the Orchard 2 Office box for next week.
+This is what we have planned for the next Orchard 2 Office box.
 Please be advised, there may be some last minute adjustments that are required once the produce is harvested since Mother Nature is in control.

 If you like what you see, place your order now at www.MVFarmMarket.com or place your order by speaking with one of our friendly Farm Market sales associates: (717) 361-4520

-Please place your order by 7:00 AM Monday for the upcoming week.
+Please place your order by 7:00 AM Monday for Thursday delivery.

 When ordering online…Please remember to choose your Pick Up Location.

 Under “Select Day and Pickup Location:” Use the pull down menu and select your location.

 Order by This Coming Monday, 7:00 A.M. for Delivery on Thursday